Serious mortgage delinquencies soared to a 10-year high last month

 Mortgage delinquencies track closely with unemployment.
 States that have been hard hit with job losses, particularly in the leisure and hospitality industry, are the ones facing the highest numbers of borrowers behind on their payments.
 The top five states with borrowers who are not current on their mortgages are Mississippi, Louisiana, New York, Hawaii and New Jersey.
 The top five states with borrowers who have serious delinquencies are Mississippi, Louisiana, Nevada, New Jersey and Alaska.

 A survey of Mortgage Bankers Association members also found that delinquencies spiked in the second quarter.
-The MBA releases its data on a quarterly basis, while Black Knight puts out its data monthly.
+The MBA releases its data on a quarterly basis, while Black Knight issues its data monthly.

 The delinquency rate for loans on one-to-four-unit residential properties increased to a seasonally adjusted rate of 8.22 percent of all loans at the end of the second quarter, according to the MBA’s national delinquency survey.
 Like Black Knight, the MBA includes loans in forbearance.